gitGNU/gnu_csnippets/README.md

 A nice snippets of C code that's meant to take part of other software.

-CSnippets can be used as static library, jump to Installation for more information.
+CSnippets can be used as static/shared library, jump to Installation for more information.

 Current modules implemented: